Baja California: Flora and fauna

-Common trees are the Jeffrey pine, sugar pine and pinon pine.
+Common trees at the higher elevations are the Jeffrey pine, sugar pine and pinon pine.
 Understory species include manzanita.
-There is a variety of reptiles, including the Western fence lizard, which is at the southern extent of its range.
+There is a variety of reptiles, including the western fence lizard, which is at the southern extent of its range.
 The name of the fish genus Bajacalifornia is derived from the Baja California peninsula.

 In the main wildlife refuges on the peninsula of Baja California, Constitution 1857 National Park and Sierra de San Pedro Mártir National Park, several coniferous species can be found.
 The most abundant are Jeffrey pine, Pinus ponderosa, Pinus cembroides, Pinus quadrifolia, Pinus monophylla, Juniperus, Arctostaphylos pringlei subsp. drupacea, Artemisia ludoviciana and Adenostoma sparsifolium.
 Baja California shares many plant species with the Laguna Mountains and San Jacinto Mountains in southwest California.
 The lower elevations of the Sierra de Juárez are characterized by chaparral and desert shrub.
 Guadalupe Island and its surrounding waters, 250 km off the Pacific coast, has been designated the Guadalupe Island Biosphere Reserve to preserve endangered marine and terrestrial species of animals and plants.

 The fauna in the parks include a large number of mammals, primarily mule deer, bighorn sheep, cougars, bobcats, ringtail cats, coyotes, rabbits, squirrels and more than 30 species of bats.
 The park is also home to many avian species like bald eagles, golden eagles, falcons, woodpeckers, black vultures, crows, and several species of Sittidae and duck.